eoinparkinson/thunkable-templates/projects/social-media-1-profile-template.md

 This template is perfect for a social media app.
 There are two action buttons, **Follow** and **Message**.
 Underneath these buttons is the brand new Data Viewer component.
 This can be used to display the users posts.

-*Note: We will be creating a guide on this feature once there is a delete function with the new data viewer component.
-Stay tuned!*

-There are no blocks with this template.
+There are no blocks with this template, though there is a guide coming soon to create a social media feed.
 See below in the documentation for naming scheme and changing colours.

 ![Mockup - Portrait 1](/images/phone-mockup-portrait.png)